SSWConsulting/SSW.Rules.Content/rules/control4-agents/rule.md

 ![](comms.jpg)

-Provides communication capabilities between Control4 devices and other systems, such as security systems and intercoms.
+Provides communication capabilities between Control4 devices and other systems, such as security systems and intercoms e.g. you can show the doorbell camera on your Control4 touchscreen when someone is at the door.

 ### Announcements